Elandlord/go-rest-api/README.md

 - Add authorization?
 - ~~Refactor Article to separate file / module?~~

+## Steps

+- Make sure you have Docker installed, and run `docker-compose up`.

 ## Migrations
 Replace with DB driver of choice
 Replace migration directory with own absolute local URL